Casus-B/Casus-custom-Chatfill-II/README.md

 - Min P is set to 0.1 by default.
 This setting is pretty much no lose, but as always, the user is free to determine his own sampler preferences.
 I just want to make sure that people can get a good experience out of the box.

 - I increased the chat depth of the Regex script from 2 to 4.
 This means that if you're following a standard turn order (i.e. alternating between user and LLM), there should be TWO tracker examples in the context, rather than just one.
 I changed this because I noticed certain models seemed to get confused if they only had one example to follow.

+- Total token count has gone up by ~50, since the last breakdown.
+That's without the two new optional switches, which will add another 150 or so.
+All in all, still very lightweight.